 - 2.-(1) In this Act, unless the context otherwise requires - "Agency" means the National Environment Agency established under the National Environment Agency Act (Cap.
+195); - "authorised officer" means any person appointed as an authorised officer under section 3(2), and includes the Director-General; - "Convention country" means a foreign country that is a Party to the Nuclear Material Convention;

+- "conveyance" includes any vessel, train, vehicle, aircraft or other mode of transport; - "country" includes a State or territory, as the case may be;

+- "Director-General" means the Director-General of Environmental Protection appointed under section 3(1) of the Environmental Protection and Management Act (Cap.
+94A);

+- "disposal", in relation to waste, includes

+- (a) its removal, deposit or destruction;
-195); - "authorised officer" means any person appointed as an authorised officer under section 3(2), and includes the Director-General; - "conveyance" includes any vessel, train, vehicle, aircraft or other mode of transport; - "Director-General" means the Director-General of Environmental Protection appointed under section 3(1) of the Environmental Pollution Control Act (Cap.
-94A); - "disposal", in relation to waste, includes - (a) its removal, deposit or destruction; - (b) its discharge, whether onto land, into water or air, into a sewer or drain, or otherwise; and - (c) its burial, whether underground or otherwise, - and "dispose of" shall be construed accordingly; - "IAEA" means the International Atomic Energy Agency established by the IAEA Statute; - "IAEA inspector" means an individual designated as an inspector by the IAEA Board of Governors according to the procedures set out in the Safeguards Agreement to carry out an inspection or a visit in accordance with that Agreement;

-- "IAEA Statute" means the Statute of the International Atomic Energy Agency, being the Statute which was ratified by Singapore on 5th January 1967, and includes any amendment to, or substitution of, the Statute that is binding on Singapore; - "ionising radiations" means electromagnetic radiations and corpuscular radiations which give rise to the formation of ion pairs on interaction with matter; - "irradiating apparatus" means - (a) any apparatus that is capable of producing ionising radiation; - (b) any apparatus of a prescribed type that is capable of producing non-ionising radiation; and - (c) any component of or accessory to an apparatus described in paragraph (a) or (b); - "licence" means a licence granted under section 7; - "national inspector" means any person who is a national inspector by virtue of, or appointed under, section 19; - "non-ionising radiations" means electromagnetic radiations and fields with wavelengths greater than 100 nanometers and all acoustic radiations and fields with frequencies below 16 Hz and above 16 kHz; - "nuclear material" has the same meaning as in the First Schedule; - "owner", in relation to any premises, includes - (a) the person for the time being receiving the rent for the premises, whether on his own account or as an agent or a trustee for any other person, or the person who would so receive the rent if the premises were let to a tenant; and - (b) the person whose name is entered in the Valuation List prepared under section 10 of the Property Tax Act (Cap.
-254);
+- (b) its discharge, whether onto land, into water or air, into a sewer or drain, or otherwise; and - (c) its burial, whether underground or otherwise, and "dispose of" shall be construed accordingly; - "IAEA" means the International Atomic Energy Agency established by the IAEA Statute; - "IAEA inspector" means an individual designated as an inspector by the IAEA Board of Governors according to the procedures set out in the Safeguards Agreement to carry out an inspection or a visit in accordance with that Agreement; - "IAEA Statute" means the Statute of the International Atomic Energy Agency, being the Statute which was ratified by Singapore on 5th January 1967, and includes any amendment to, or substitution of, the Statute that is binding on Singapore; - "ionising radiations" means electromagnetic radiations and corpuscular radiations which give rise to the formation of ion pairs on interaction with matter; - "irradiating apparatus" means - (a) any apparatus that is capable of producing ionising radiation; - (b) any apparatus of a prescribed type that is capable of producing non-ionising radiation; and - (c) any component of or accessory to an apparatus described in paragraph (a) or (b); - "licence" means a licence granted under section 7; - "national inspector" means any person who is a national inspector by virtue of, or appointed under, section 19; - "non-ionising radiations" means electromagnetic radiations and fields with wavelengths greater than 100 nanometers and all acoustic radiations and fields with frequencies below 16 Hz and above 16 kHz;

+"nuclear material" has the same meaning as in the First Schedule: